October 14, 2013 Interview – Tom Keifer of Cinderella

 Tom Keifer – Yea and then you have other challenges of obviously the piracy of music and streaming mentality where less revenue is being generated on the music side.
 That really effects the commitment of record companies and rightfully so.
 Not because they are trying to be bad guys, but they have less money.
 Artist development and what they are able to put into developing an act or a record is getting less and less.
 The window of opportunity through those larger outlets like record companies, be they independent or majors, revenue is down.
 That effects investment in music and new artists, so that’s another challenge.
 Things have changed drastically, it’s a completely different world.
 That is a couple of aspects from my perspective.
 Being someone that has lived through both worlds, and lived through the transition too, those are aspects that are vastly different.

-Crypticrock.com – I completely agree with you.
-I am a strong component of physical format music and not a fan of digital downloads myself personally.
+Crypticrock.com – Agreed.
+Many are still a strong component of physical format music and not a fan of digital downloads myself personally.

 Tom Keifer –Yea I think a lot of that is coming back more and more.
 I think physical sales are more and more gravitating towards so that is kind of a cool thing.